Hamza-Maa/Horizal_Pro_Privacy_Policy/README.md

 ## 4. Data Storage and Security
 - Your data is securely stored using industry-standard practices to prevent unauthorized access or disclosure.
-- Uploaded content is processed temporarily and may be deleted after processing, depending on the App’s functionality.
 - Retention of personal data is limited to the duration necessary for providing the App’s services or complying with legal obligations.

 ## 5. User Rights
 As a user, you have the following rights:

-- **Access and Update:** You can access and update your personal information through the App.
+- **Access ** You can access your personal information through the App.
-- **Deletion:** Request the deletion of your data by contacting us.
 - **Data Portability:** Request a copy of your personal data in a commonly used format.
 - **Opt-out:** Opt out of certain data collection features by adjusting your device settings.